SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

-September, 1957: Eisenhower gives the command, and the CIA begins planning it coup to overthrow Sukarno.
+September, 1957: Eisenhower gives the command, and the CIA begins planning its coup to overthrow Sukarno.

-Sukarno, the leader of Indonesia, survives a coup planned by the CIA in 1958.